amsaren/course_materials/Containers_in_HPC_2025/Slides/Buiding_container_images.md

 # Privileges

-- Building containers requires root access
+- Unlimited building of containers requires root access
-  - `sudo` and namespaces unavailable in CSC systems due to safety reasons
+  - `sudo` and namespaces unavailable for users in CSC systems due to safety reasons
 - Unprivileged building possible with some limitations using [fakeroot](https://apptainer.org/docs/user/latest/fakeroot.html)
   - Available on CSC supercomputers
   - User appears as `root:root` inside the container but has no actual root privileges